Bylaws of the East Bay Democratic Socialists of America

 Committees shall be formed and disbanded by the Chapter or the Steering Committee.
 Committees shall carry out specific functions or advance the political or organizational goals of the Chapter as defined by the convention priorities or the Steering Committee.

 The Steering Committee may establish membership criteria, standards, and expectations for committees.
 Committees shall make reports to regular meetings of the chapter and of the Steering Committee.
 Two initial co-chairs of each committee shall be appointed by the Steering Committee in order to establish the newly formed committee.

 Article VI: Meetings

 Section 1.
 Chapter Annual Convention

-One of the regular meetings in the first six months of each calendar year shall be the Chapter's annual convention, at which the Chapter shall elect all officers of the Chapter and adopt a Priorities Resolution.
+One of the regular meetings in the first six months of each calendar year shall be the Chapter's annual convention, at which the Chapter shall adopt a Priorities Resolution.
 The Convention shall be the highest-decision making body of the chapter.
 The Steering Committee shall appoint special committees as needed to organize and plan the convention.
 The Priorities Resolutions shall outline political and organizational priorities for the Chapter to undertake at least until the next convention.